Science grant lifts Sonoma tree vole researcher into the canopy

 Save the Redwoods League supports a wide range of scientific research on coast redwood and giant sequoia forests.

-Save the Redwoods League is offering starter grants of up to $5,000 for undergraduate and graduate students of color (Black, Indigenous, Latinx/Latina/Latino, Asian, Pacific Islander folks, and other people of color) interested in research in coast redwood and giant sequoia forests.
-The goal of the starter grants is to provide introductory opportunities for members of underrepresented communities to explore ideas in the redwood research space, or potentially enhance the work of those who are already working in this space.
+Save the Redwoods League wants to invite you to apply to our student starter grant program.
+We are offering starter grants of $6,500 for undergraduate and graduate students who are Black, Indigenous, Latine/Latina/Latino, Asian, Pacific Islander, or people of color, doing research related to coast redwood and giant sequoia forests.
+The goal of the starter grant program is to provide introductory opportunities for students to explore ideas in the redwood research space.

 We only accept applications from nonprofit 501(c) organizations that focus on research and education (this includes researchers from universities and public agencies) as described in 26 USC Section 170(b) (1) (A) [other than clauses (vii) and (viii)] AND applications from independent researchers (on the condition that the research is solely for educational and/or charitable purposes) AND from federally or state recognized Indigenous, Native, and Tribal nations and communities (on the condition that the research is solely for educational and/or charitable purposes).